 A supportive group process with a therapeutic focus for:

-This workshop series invites participants to share and respond to stories of living with BPD and the effects it has on lives and relationships.
+This 2-day workshop invites participants to share and respond to stories of living with BPD and the effects it has on their lives and relationships.
 Participants are also encouraged to explore and evaluate knowledge and practices that foster realistic ways to promote, inform and support relationships and initiatives that work with the effects of BPD on families.